-Note that Market Participants wishing for a Facility to be considered by the IMO to be in Commercial Operation will be required to make an application to the IMO for this purpose.
-Details of the process for applications will be specified in the Reserve Capacity Market Procedure (consistent with the proposed definition of Commercial Operation and criterion for the IMO's determination to be implemented in any Amending Rules resulting from RC_2010_12).
+Procedure (consistent with the proposed definition of Commercial Operation and criterion for the IMO's determination to be implemented in any Amending Rules resulting from RC_2010_12).
 The IMO will develop the specific proposed amendments to the Market Procedure during the first submission period for RC_2010_12.
 This will be in conjunction with the IMO Procedure Change and Development Working Group.
-This will ensure that interested parties submitting on the Rule Change Proposal will be provided with transparency of the proposed changes to the Market Procedure.
+The IMO considers that this will ensure that interested parties submitting on the Rule Change Proposal will be provided with transparency of the proposed changes to the Market Procedure.